Selling Your Home

 When you choose a path that's right for your timeframe, situation, and level of readiness, the process feels more manageable.
 Of course, a cash sale isn't always the best choice, but many sellers go this route because it's faster and simpler.

-According to the National Association of Realtors, about 28%–32% of home purchases in the U.S. each year are cash purchases.
-That number is even higher in situations where a property needs updates, repairs, or hasn’t been lived in recently.
+Control is not about speed; it's about choice.
+That number is even higher in situations where a property needs updates, repairs, or hasn't been lived in recently.

 But why do home sellers prefer cash?
 Because they get: